liujch1998/infini-gram/docs/api_doc.md

 For certain query types, additional fields may be required.
 Please see the specific query type below for more details.

+If you supply a `query` string, it will be tokenized into an n-gram, and we only find results that match the token boundaries.
+For example, doing a count query with query=`a` will not give you the count of the letter `a`, but rather the count of the token `_a`.

 **Output parameters:**

 If an error occurred (e.g., malformed input, internal server error), the response JSON dict will contain a key `error` with a string value describing the error.